zeeeellll/RAG_chatbot/README.md

-# YPV Chatbot: RAG Chatbot with PDF Upload
+#  RAG Chatbot with PDF Upload

-The YPV Chatbot is a Streamlit-based application that allows users to upload PDF documents and interact with them using a Retrieval-Augmented Generation (RAG) system.
+The Chatbot is a Streamlit-based application that allows users to upload PDF documents and interact with them using a Retrieval-Augmented Generation (RAG) system.
 It leverages Sentence Transformers for embedding generation, FAISS for efficient similarity search, and OpenAI's GPT models for generating conversational responses.

 ## Features